 We know that infection with one of many strains of the Human Papillomavirus (HPV) is a leading cause of cervical cancer.
 The good news is that it can be prevented.
 Screening and treatment of pre-cancerous lesions is the most cost effective method of preventing the disease and creating positive health impact in low-resource settings.
 However, less than 5% of women in developing countries have accessed screening services.
 With simple, low-cost interventions, organization like PSI can improve health outcomes for a population that is often neglected, women around the world.

-By Petra Stankard, HIV/TB Technical Advisor at PSI
+By Petra Stankard, HIV/TB

 In 1882, Robert Koch discovered the bacteria that caused tuberculosis (TB) and introduced sputum smear microscopy as a method for diagnosing the disease.
 It was a major scientific advancement.
 Thousands of scientific advances have followed—we’ve walked on the moon, eradicated smallpox and discovered the makeup of an atom.
 But until recently, in laboratories throughout the developing world, the diagnosis of tuberculosis remained firmly rooted in Koch’s discovery.